coggro/stars-without-number/gamelog.md

 The sun is high, we are all hot, and catching bugs in our teeth.
 Our passing is a vulgar affront to a fairly quiet scene as we realize that a recent flood has devestated the highlands.
 Whatever trees are still rooted are centers of debris islands - fallen trees, dead livestock, etc.

 The craft works better on the water, but we begin to smell rot.
 We pass a pale, naked, human body - and then more.
 Scavenging birds circle overhead, scattered by the sound of our craft.
-Faces turn towards us as we approach where Karomir used to be.
+Faces turn towards us as we approach where Carromir used to be.
 People are wading through the water up to their waists, chests.
 They're naked or half-naked, some in nightclothes...
 There's a river here that has broken its banks.
 Fish and strange squid everywhere.
 Birds love the squid, so they're not rotting in too many places.

 We hear a bell ring out ahead of us and see houses piled together.
-We think we arrived at Karomir.
+We think we arrived at Carromir.
 As we're approaching, the water pushes us downstream atop a river heading through the middle of the settlement.
 A tree suddenly rises up like we had stepped on a rake.
 Rahim cranks the wheel.
 An engine bottle rockets away.
 We jerk away from the tree, clipping the ass of the craft, but avoid smashing full-on into the tree.
 We are intact, but rattled.
-We have arrived at what remains of Karomir.
+We have arrived at what remains of Carromir.

 Everything is stained with mold and lichen.
 People all over shout, wail, and haul makeshift skiffs of their things.
 People are barely getting their shit together from the catastrophic flood.
 Nearest us, an old man drags a drowned body onto makeshift docs cobbled together from broken beams.
 To our right, a priest from the pilgrimage site clings to a log, shrieking "Everything is ruined, oh god..." etc. etc. and seems to have run out of reasons to get out of the water.
 A woman rafting atop a large door is trying to keep several people atop her craft.